keu/docs/software/manage-airflow-versions.md

 ### On Astronomer

-If you're on Astronomer Enterprise, navigate to your Airflow Deployment page on the Astronomer UI.
+If you're on Astronomer Software, navigate to your Airflow Deployment page on the Software UI.

 > **Note:** In Airflow 2.0, the **Version** page referenced above will be deprecated.
 Check the footer of the Airflow UI to validate Airflow version instead.